Jean-Marc Germain (politician)

 Jean-Marc Germain (/fr/; born 12 June 1966) is a French politician, member of the Socialist Party.
 He is the cabinet director of Martine Aubry in Socialist Party, and was elected to the European Parliament in 2024.
-Germain is also the husband of Anne Hidalgo, mayor of Paris.
+Germain is also the husband of Anne Hidalgo, the former Mayor of Paris.

 Professional career

 A graduate of the École Polytechnique, in 1992 he joined the Department of Forecasting at the Ministry of Economy and Finance.
 In August 1997, he joined the firm of Martine Aubry at the Ministry of Employment and Solidarity as a technical advisor, then in 2000 the office of Lionel Jospin at Matignon.
 In 2003, he found Martine Aubry in the urban community of Lille Métropole, as Deputy Director General of Services.
 Still with Martine Aubry, he became in 2005 general director of services of the city of Lille, and in 2008 director of cabinet of Martine Aubry, then both president of Lille metropolis and first secretary of the Socialist Party.

 In the legislative election 2012, he was elected deputy of Hauts-de-Seine's 12th constituency.